La La Land: Casting

 Miles Teller and Emma Watson were originally slated to star in the leading roles.
-Watson dropped out due to her commitments to Disney's live-action Beauty and the Beast remake (2017), while Teller exited via long contract negotiations.
+Watson dropped out to honor her commitments to Disney's live-action Beauty and the Beast remake (2017), while Teller exited via long contract negotiations.
 Coincidentally, Gosling turned down the Beast role in Beauty and the Beast in favor of La La Land.
 Chazelle subsequently decided to make his characters somewhat older, with experience in struggling to make their dreams, rather than younger newcomers just arriving in Los Angeles.

 Emma Stone plays Mia, an aspiring actress in Los Angeles.
 Stone has loved musicals since she saw Les Misérables when she was eight years old.
 She said "bursting into song has always been a real dream of mine", and her favorite film is the 1931 Charlie Chaplin romantic comedy City Lights.
 She studied pom dancing as a child, with a year of ballet.
 She moved to Hollywood with her mother at age fifteen to pursue a career, and struggled constantly to get an audition during her first year.
 When she did, she often was turned away after singing or saying just one line.
 Stone drew from her own experiences for her character of Mia, and some were added into the film.

 She met Chazelle in 2014 while she was making her Broadway debut in Cabaret.
 Chazelle and Hurwitz saw her perform on a night when the actress had a cold.
 She met with Chazelle at Brooklyn Diner in New York City, where the director outlined his vision for the planned film.
 Stone gained confidence from performing in Cabaret to handle the demands of the film.
 In preparation for her role, Stone watched some of the musical movies that inspired Chazelle, including The Umbrellas of Cherbourg and Fred Astaire and Ginger Rogers collaborations.
 Stone accepted the offer because Chazelle was so passionate about the project.